English

 Our school and class libraries allow children to immerse themselves in the wonderful world of books.
 They are stocked with an attractive range of fiction and non-fiction to support every ability and reading choice and encompass the latest reading trends and classic texts that should be part of every child’s primary school experience- building the children’s cultural capital.

-We also celebrate reading together throughout the year by taking part in both school based, local and national reading initiatives including National Poetry Day, World Book Day, author visits, book swaps and reading challenges (which are set on google classroom and class dojo).
+We also celebrate reading together throughout the year by taking part in both school based, local and national reading initiatives including National Poetry Day, World Book Day, author visits, book swaps and reading challenges (which are set on class dojo).

 Children in Reception and Y1 take home a Little Wandle book that is phonically decodable and matches the phonemes that they are secure with.
 In Y2, if children did not pass their phonics screening they will also take home a Little Wandle book that is matched to the phonemes they are learning in their phonics intervention, however other children will be ‘benchmarked’ and take home a colour banded book.
-In Key Stage 2, children may read their own books from home or the class library corner.
+In Key Stage 2, children continue to take home a coloured book band, but are also encouraged to select a reading for pleasure book from the school library or one from home.

 Involving Parents